-The HCHA will look to exercise its right of first refusal on at least two properties whose compliance period expires within the next five years.
-More specifically, Baybrook Park and Heritage Estates.
-HCHA will acquire the limited partnership interest in Baybrook by the end of February 2022.
+HCHA will look to exercise its right of first refusal on at least three properties whose compliance period expires within the next five years.
+More specifically, Cornerstone, Louetta Village, and Heritage Estates.

-- 6) Continue to encourage housing choice voucher (HCV) participants to use vouchers in high opportunity area: - Maintain data maps on areas of "high opportunity" characteristics, including quality schools, access to jobs, etc.; and - ☑ Continue programs and procedures to encourage the use of vouchers in those area. - 7) Incentivize landlord participation in HCV and other affordable housing programs through multifamily rehabilitation and accessibility improvement programs through a multifamily rehabilitation and accessibility improvement program using HUD and other affordable housing and community development funds. - ☑ Continue to actively market HCV and other affordable housing programs participation through property owner networks.
+- 7) Continue to encourage housing choice voucher (HCV) participants to use vouchers in high opportunity area: - a.
+Maintain data maps on areas of "high opportunity" characteristics, including quality schools, access to jobs, etc.; and - b.
+Continue programs and procedures to encourage the use of vouchers in those areas. - 8) Incentivize landlord participation in HCV and other affordable housing programs through multifamily rehabilitation and accessibility improvement programs through a multifamily rehabilitation and accessibility improvement program using HUD and other affordable housing and community development funds. - c.
+Continue to actively market HCV and other affordable housing programs participation through property owner networks.